R3c5/R3c5/README.md

 <h3 align="left"> ✨ Something about me</h3>

-- 🎓 I have just graduated **Computer Science and Engineering** at **TUDelft**
+- 💻 Software Engineer @ ITP

 - 🌱 I’m currently learning about **myself**

-- 🔭 Currently looking for a job in Software Engineering

 <h3 align="left"> 📝 What about Haskell bugs?
 Adapting existing bug taxonomies to Haskell’s features and community </h3>
-If you are interested in Haskell, bugs, and/or taxonomies check out my thesis here: http://resolver.tudelft.nl/uuid:655e598b-9d5c-4e49-abf2-12516d95a9cb
+If you are interested in Haskell, bugs, and/or taxonomies check out my IFL paper here: https://dl.acm.org/doi/10.1145/3723325.3723339.

 <h3 align="left"> 📬 Find me at:</h3>